angeladianecook/NYC_Dog_Poo/README.md

 # 🐾 NYC Dog Waste Complaints

-**An interactive civic open-data map of where New Yorkers report dog waste to 311.**
+**An interactive civic open-data map of where New Yorkers report dog waste to 311**

 New York City runs on complaints.
-Every pothole, broken streetlight, and yes — every pile of unscooped dog waste — can be logged with the city's **311** service, and every one of those reports becomes a public record.
+Every pothole, broken streetlight, and yes, every pile of unscooped dog waste, can be logged with the city's **311** service, and every one of those reports becomes a public record.
 This project takes one small, very human slice of that record and puts it on a map: *where, and how often, do New Yorkers pick up the phone (or the app) to report dog